0badaE/Portfolio2024/README.md

 1. Add a dark/light mode switch

-If you, the reader can think of something please let me know.
+If you, the reader, can think of something please let me know.